getAlby/lightning-publisher-wordpress/README.md

 #### Donation/Value4Value payments
-The plugin comes with various options to receive donations and Value 4 Value payments.
+The plugin comes with various options to receive donations and [Value 4 Value payments](https://blog.getalby.com/the-case-for-value-4-value/).

 * Gutenberg block for a donation widget
 * Donation widget for themes
+* Enable Value 4 Value tags for your website and feeds:
 * Enable the [Lightning meta tag](https://github.com/BitcoinAndLightningLayerSpecs/rfc/issues/1) to allow users to send payments (Value 4 Value)
 * Enable the [`podcast:value` tag](https://github.com/Podcastindex-org/podcast-namespace/blob/main/value/value.md) in your RSS feed to receive payments for your podcast